United States commemorative coins: Quarters

 In 1975 and 1976, the Washington quarter was issued and circulated to commemorate the United States Bicentennial.

 In 1999, the State Quarters program began circulating five different commemoratives each year with reverses for each of the 50 States in the order of their admission to the Union.
 In 2009, six quarters commemorating the District of Columbia, two commonwealths, and three territories were issued.

 Beginning in 2010 and continuing through 2021, a series of quarters, the America the Beautiful Quarters, was issued to recognize America's National Parks, with five quarters issued per year.

 The American Women quarters program, authorized by the Circulating Collectible Coin Redesign Act of 2020, sponsored by Representatives Barbara Lee and Anthony Gonzalez, will comprise a series featuring notable women in U.S. history, commemorating the centennial of the Nineteenth Amendment to the United States Constitution.
 The United States Mint will issue up to five designs each year from 2022 to 2025 for up to 20 total designs.
 One woman will be honored on the reverse of each coin, selected for "contributions to the United States in a wide spectrum of accomplishments and fields, including but not limited to suffrage, civil rights, abolition, government, humanities, science, space, and arts."
-The obverse will depict George Washington with a new design.
+The obverse will depict George Washington with a 1932 design from Laura Gardin Fraser.
+The design was previously used for the George Washington half eagle issued in 1999, the 200th anniversary of George Washington's death.
 Honorees for 2022 are:Maya Angelou - January 2022, Sally Ride - March 2022, Wilma Mankiller - June 2022, Adelina Otero-Warren, and Anna May Wong.